 The lab assignment is completed with a compact report.
 Passing the lab assignment is compulsory for the exam grade to become valid.
-Moreover, the assignment is graded and counts for 25% (+ 5% peer review) of your final grade.
+Moreover, the assignment is graded and counts for 20% of your final grade.

-Lab assignmentsThe course contains a compulsory lab assignment worth 1 EC (28 hours, 25% of your final grade, + 5% peer review).
+Lab assignmentsThe course contains a compulsory lab assignment worth 1 EC (28 hours, 20% of your final grade).
 The assignment is done in groups of 2 students.
 Several track-dependent assignments are offered, which can be found on Brightspace.
 Indicate your selection via the 'group enroll' button in Brightspace.